glaciers-in-archives/snowman/README.md

 {{ now.UTC.Year }}
 ```

-For documentation on how to format dates see [the official Go documentation](https://golang.org/pkg/time/#pkg-constants).
+For documentation on how to format dates, see [the official Go documentation](https://golang.org/pkg/time/#pkg-constants).

 ##### Split